timothysu/crystalized_ruby/README.md

 # Problems

-* Negative integers don't convert correctly
 * Floats aren't working
 * I am having trouble with defining methods with various parameter counts.
 There's additional Crystal libs just for defining methods with zero or two parameters.
 This is obnoxious and the biggest annoyance I have right now, so I'd love to fix that soon.
 * I can't get a proc as a C callback working.
 There's some broken code commented out.
 Would love assistance from someone more knowledgeable.
 Right now this is for converting a Ruby hash to a Crystal hash.

 # How to get this working